Kerri ní Dochartaigh: Writing career

-Her 2020 book Thin Places was published by Canongate Books after a six-way contest between publishers.
-It is "a mixture of memoir, history and nature writing" and describes "a wild Ireland, an invisible border, an old conflict and the healing power of the natural world", and was shortlisted for the 2020 Wainwright Prize for UK Nature Writing.
+Her 2021 book Thin Places was published by Canongate Books after a six-way contest between publishers.
+It is "a mixture of memoir, history and nature writing" and describes "a wild Ireland, an invisible border, an old conflict and the healing power of the natural world".
+Thin Places was shortlisted for the 2021 Wainwright Prize for UK Nature Writing, and won the Butler Literary Award for 2022 from the Irish American Cultural Institute.

 In March 2021 ní Dochartaigh featured in BBC Radio 4's series The Outsiders: "Five writers on how a year of lockdowns has changed their relationship with the nature on their doorstep", and in August 2021 she appeared at the Edinburgh International Book Festival, online, along with composer and writer Kerry Andrew.

+In 2023, ní Dochartaigh published Cacophony of bone, which chronicles her life in a remote cottage in central Ireland from 2019 to 2020.
+It was longlisted for the Wainwright Prize for Nature Writing.